hzeller/rpi-rgb-led-matrix/README.md

 like to change them.

-First things first: if you have a different wiring than described in [wiring](./wiring.md), for instance if you have an Adafruit HAT, you can choose these here:
+First things first: if you have a different wiring than described in [wiring](./wiring.md), for instance if you have an Adafruit HAT/Bonnet, you can choose these here:

 ```